How to complete the PC8 Overseas Application Form

 - One parent's Australian passport issued on/after 20 August 1986 that was valid for at least two years and at the time of your birth; or

 - One parent's original Australian citizenship certificate detailing their acquisition of citizenship before your birth.

 If your parent was also born in Australia on/after 20 August 1986, you will need to provide their full birth certificate issued by RBDM plus a grandparent's Australian birth certificate issued by an Australian RBDM or their Australian citizenship certificate.

 If you were born in Australia on/after 20 August 1986 and one of your parents was an Australian permanent resident, you can provide an Evidence of Australian Citizenship with a citizenship certificate issued by the Department of Home Affairs.
 You will be required to complete an Application for Evidence of Australian Citizenship form - Form 119.
 The form can be downloaded at www.homeaffairs.gov.au.

-Note: Children born of Australian citizens outside Australia, including in Portugal, must acquire Australian citizenship by descent before applying for a passport.
+Note: Children born to Australian citizens outside of Australia, including in Portugal, must acquire Australian citizenship by descent before applying for a passport.
 You cannot lodge a passport application at the same time as a citizenship application.
 For further information on becoming an Australian citizen by descent, please click here.

 PROVING YOUR GENDER AND PLACE OF BIRTH – for applicants born overseas only

 If you were born overseas, please check your citizenship certificate to see if it lists your gender and place of birth.
 If the certificate does not list your gender AND place of birth, then you will also need to provide your foreign birth certificate (with an official translation into English or the International version issued by the Portuguese authorities).

 If you do not have a foreign birth certificate, please provide your current or expired foreign passport to prove your gender and place of birth (for adults only).